 Step-2: Let us plot the linear equations x + 2y = 100 by plotting two points (0,50) and (100,0) & x + y = 70 by plotting the points (70,0) and (0,70).

-Once you plot the graph with all the given constraints, aim is to identify the Feasible Region.
-Feasible region is the common region which is determined by all the given constraints in the linear programming problem.
-In the above problem, feasible region is shown as below:
+Once you plot the graph with all the given constraints, the aim is to identify the Feasible Region.
+The feasible region is the common region that is determined by all the given constraints in the linear programming problem.
+In the above problem, the feasible region is shown as below:

 Each and every point lying in the feasible region is the feasible choice and will satisfy all the given conditions.
 Any point lying outside the given feasible region is an infeasible solution and will not satisfy all the conditions simultaneously.